pokedpeter/node-typescript-tutorial/README.md

 npm ERR!
 A complete log of this run can be found in: npm ERR!     /home/user/.npm/_logs/2021-08-18T15_27_55_318Z-debug.log
 ```

+I do not see the npm error when on npm v7 (eg. when using Node 16.6.2)

 ### Adding linting rules